ps-developers-sandbox/GitHubFundamentals/HOL/03_Projects.md

 # 🔨 Hands-on: Working with GitHub Projects

-In this hands-on lab you will learn how to work with GitHub Projects.
+In this hands-on lab, you will learn how to work with GitHub Projects.
 The module contains the following sections:

 - [Creating a new project](#create-a-new-project)
 - [Adding issues to the Project](#add-existing-issues)